rskwan/rskwan.github.io/_posts/2016-05-22-berkeley-food.md

 ![Tasty Pot]({{ "/media/2016-05-22/tastypot.jpg" | prepend:site.baseurl }})

 ### Toss (Fusion)
 Choose a noodle, choose a sauce/soup, and choose a protein.
 Good for when you just want a big bowl of stir-fried noodles or noodle soup.
+(They also have rice, which I haven't tried, but they call themselves a noodle bar, so...)

 ![Toss]({{ "/media/2016-05-22/toss.jpg" | prepend:site.baseurl }})